aldolie02/HP-ProDesk-600-G3-DM-OpenCore-EFI/README.md

 ><br>If these companies keep on doing this capitalist move as their way of operating internally,<br> these 'sins' will eventually haunt their credibility in the future.

 Love from Indonesia!<br>
-Warm hugs for Taiwan, Ukraine, and Palestine!
+Warm hugs for Taiwan, Ukraine, and Palestine!<br>
+>(also, warm hugs for my country's Freedom of Speech, Economy, and Democracy)